fervic0989/drift-node-demo/README.md

 curl http://localhost:3000/api/post/5
 ```

-Stop the server with `Ctrl+C`.
+Wait a few seconds and then stop the server with `Ctrl+C`.
 Your newly recorded traces are now in `.tusk/traces/`!

 ### 3. View and Replay Tests